From the Desk of Clearissa Coward’s Command Center

-- Be careful about choosing too much color.
-If you have brightly colored dinnerware, whether it is patterned or not, choose a more subtle and neutral color for your tablecloth.
+- Be careful about choosing too many colors.
+If you have brightly colored dinnerware, whether it is patterned or not, choose a more subtle and neutral color for your table linen.

 - You might also place a plastic pad under your table cloth.
 This will prevent stains on your table and reduce clanging from dishes and cutlery.
 You can find table pads that are cushioned.
 The cushioned ones can perform double duty.
 One to avoid stains and to provide a padding just in case dinnerware is dropped on the dining table.
 The extra padding could very well save a piece of china or crystal.